Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Experiments

 \subsection{Baselines}

-Firt, we report the Chain of Thought~\citep{wei2022chain} (\textbf{CoT}) performance for all models.
-All post-training experiments use GRPO~\citep{deepseek-math} as the reinforcement learning algorithm (c.f.
-Appendix for implementation).
+First, we report the Chain of Thought~\citep{wei2022chain} (\textbf{CoT}) performance for all models.
+All post-training experiments use GRPO~\citep{deepseek-math} as the reinforcement learning algorithm (see Appendix~\ref {app:implementation} for implementation).
 GRPO, by default, employs balanced scheduling over all tasks, which we use as our baseline and refer to as \textbf{GRPO} in Table~\ref{tab:main_table}.
 We also assess whether models can learn directly from the most challenging examples by training only on the \textbf{Hard} and \textbf{OOD} subsets.
-In addition, we evaluate traditional curriculum learning (\textbf{CL}), which introduces tasks in a fixed order from easy to hard.
-Finally, we provide a comparison against SFT in the Appendix.
+In addition, we evaluate traditional curriculum learning (\textbf{CL}) as used by ~\citet{team2025kimi, bercovich2025llama}.
+We compare against \textbf{Self-Evolve}~\citep{chen2025self}, an adaptive curriculum baseline that samples problems with a $50\%$ solve rate to maximize learnability.
+Finally, we provide a comparison against SFT in Appendix~\ref{app:sft}.